 - Once kneaded together, TranspArt scraps will take a milky, frosted appearance instead of the clear transparency.

 - It is best to form shapes working one side at a time.
-You can use wax paper to support the section opposite while you work.
+You can use parchment paper to support the section opposite while you work.

 - TranspArt works best over positive molds.
 If using a negative mold, you may need to use clamps to keep sections in place.